jennie-n/fitbitDataVisualization/README.md

 - Create graph visualization of the data from Google Spreadsheet

 ## To Do
+- [ ] Switch x and y axes of "Steps Taken vs. Hours of Sleep" chart
+- [ ] Add labels to the cumulative chart's legend
-- Merge the health information in 4 separate CSV files produced into 1 CSV file
+- [ ] Merge the health information in 4 separate CSV files produced into 1 CSV file
-- Add error checking for dates with missing stats (aka dates on which the fitbit was not worn or the data has not been uploaded)
+- [ ] Add error checking for dates with missing stats (aka dates on which the fitbit was not worn or the data has not been uploaded)
-- Add permissions functionality: The script can access the user's list of emails to share with in a Google doc or spreadsheet, instead of manually sharing to each email
+- [ ] Add permissions functionality: The script can access the user's list of emails to share with in a Google doc or spreadsheet, instead of manually sharing to each email
-- Add customizations for a user to input their own Fitbit user id and the time period they want to see a data visualization of
+- [ ] Add customizations for a user to input their own Fitbit user id and the time period they want to see a data visualization of
-- Automate new CSV files to be imported to a user's google drive
+- [ ] Automate new CSV files to be imported to a user's google drive
-- Automate Google Apps Script to run when a new CSV file is found or updated
+- [ ] Automate Google Apps Script to run when a new CSV file is found or updated

 # Contributors
 - [Kenneth Nguyen](https://github.com/KennethNguyen) - Creator